AndreyKoceruba/getting-and-cleaning-data/README.md

 ## Files description
 This repository contains the following files:
 * CodeBook.md - describes the variables, the data, and any transformations or work that performed to clean up the data
-* "Tidy Set.csv" - contains the tidy data set obtained after processing raw data
+* "Tidy Set.txt" - contains the tidy data set obtained after processing raw data
-* run_analysis.R - R script which process the raw data and save the result (tidy data) to the file "Tidy Set.csv"
+* run_analysis.R - R script which process the raw data and save the result (tidy data) to the file "Tidy Set.txt"

 ## run_analysis.R script algorithm
 1. Assign necessary paths to variables